 Nine rotations are completed in core areas of infectious disease pharmacy practice, and two longitudinal experiences are also required.

-- Infectious disease consult (four)
+- Infectious disease consult (three)

 - Infectious disease consult precepting